geoserver/geoserver-history/src/release/README.txt

 See http://jira.codehaus.org/browse/GEOS-1785

-This release is based off of Geotools 2.4.1
+This release is based off of GeoTools 2.4.1

 Changes: